camilodvlop/ansibledeploys/README.md

 # ansibledeploys
-deploiment of different artifacts using ansible and GPC, Azure and AWS
+Deployment of different artifacts using ansible with GPC, Azure and AWS